Praqma/git-artifact/README.md

 It can also run in branch mode.
 It can  maintain a `latest` branch which needs to be force pushed or delete + push rights.
 The concept is similar to docker concept of `<image>/latest`.
 It is only important if you want to use tracking branches without using `git-artifact`.
 It could be in context of `submodules` or `repo manifests`.

-### Integrations
-#### CI Systems
-CI system's git integrations can usually be configured to trigger on glob-pattern.
-You can also use a branch to track the "latest" which make it easier for some systems.

-#### Git submdules, Android repo tool
-Similar to the CI systems, the submodules and repo tool have features to track branches which makes it easy "just" get the latest.
-In releases, it is though recommended to use specific version/sha1, so it is reproducable.
-Alternatively you can use `git-artifact` to find  the `latest` of a given a regular expression.

 ### Installation
 Download or clone this repo (`git-artifact`) and add make it available in the PATH.
 Given that `git-artifact` is in the PATH, then `git` can use it as an command like `git artifact`.
 It is now integrated with git and git is extended.